WireCell/wirecell.github.io/manual.md

 The WCT build system is based on [Waf](https://waf.io/).
 The parts of the build system include:

--   the `wcb` command provided by `wire-cell-build` which is a bundled version of Waf&rsquo;s `waf` command.
+-   the `wcb` command found at top level in the `wire-cell-toolki` source is the `waf` command from <https://waf.io/> with extra tools bundled.
--   a number of Waf tools provide instructions for finding the required and optional software dependencies
+-   a number of additional &ldquo;loose&rdquo; Waf tools are provided in the `tools/` sub directory to find required and optional software dependencies
--   the main `wscript` and per-package `wscript_build` files provide the high-level instructions for building WCT (ie, they are like old fashioned `Makefile` files).
+-   a main `wscript` and per-package `wscript_build` files provide the high-level instructions for building WCT (ie, they are Waf equivalent to old fashioned `Makefile` files).

 <a id="generate-wcb"></a>